Careers

 What licensing, certifications and registrations are necessary to become a dental assistant?

-Depending on the route you take to becoming a dental assistant and which state you plan to practice in, you may need to complete a licensing or certification program.
-These programs improve your skill set and can potentially increase your employment opportunities as a dental assistant.
+Depending on the route you take to become a dental assistant and which state you plan to work in, you may need to earn licensing or certification.
+These credentials can help expand your skill set and can potentially increase your employment opportunities as a dental assistant.

 Dental assistant licenses and certifications